PathwayCommons/guide/_primers/statistics/multiple_testing.md

 Figure 2 should show that with increasing number of tests we see trials with 14 or more heads.
 This makes intuitive sense: Performing more tests boosts the chances that we are going to see rare events, purely by chance.
 Technically speaking, buying more lottery tickets does in fact increase the chances of a win (however slightly).
 This means that the errors start to pile up.

+### Example 2: Gene set analysis

+A typical gene set analysis.
+Describe the particulars of where this arises, namely, p-values from a [Fisher's Exact]({{ site.baseurl }}/primers/statistics/fishers_exact_test/) test.

+//TODO

 ### When does multiple testing apply?

 #### **Defining the family of hypotheses**

-Performing RNA-sequencing or microarrays to assess differential expression across many genes or enrichment analysis across many gene sets represent cases of multiple testing.
-In general, it can arise when may tests or models are applied to the same data set.
+In general, sources of multiplicity arise in cases where one considers using the same data to assess more than one:

+- Outcome
+- Treatment
+- Time point
+- Group

-There are, however, other cases where the applicability of multiple testing may be less clear:
+There are cases where the applicability of multiple testing may be less clear:

 - Multiple research groups work on the same problem and only those successful ones publish
 - One researcher tests differential expression of 1 000 genes while a thousand different researchers each test 1 of a possible 1 000 genes
 - One researcher performs 20 tests versus another performing 20 tests then an additional 80 tests for a total of 100

-In these cases identical data sets could be achieved in more than one way but the particular statistical procedure used could result in different claims of significance.
+In these cases identical data sets are achieved in more than one way but the particular statistical procedure used could result in different claims regarding significance.
 A convention that has been proposed is that the collection or *family* of hypotheses that should be considered for correction are those tested in support of a finding in a single publication (Goeman 2014).
+For a family of hypotheses, it is meaningful to take into account some combined measure of error.

 #### **The severity of errors**